 Seniors are not immune to contracting an STD, and many are having sex without considering the risks.
 They are not getting information on sexually transmitted diseases that are incurable or contracted orally from their caregiver or even their doctor.

-Many believe that as a person ages they are no longer sexually active when this is simply not the case and as result common sexually transmitted diseases are on the rise in the older generation.
-Doctors often feel uncomfortable talking to a senior about STDs and frequently misdiagnose their symptoms as signs of aging.
+Many believe that as a person ages they are no longer sexually active when this is simply not the case.
+As a result, common sexually transmitted diseases are on the rise in the older generation.
+Doctors often feel uncomfortable talking to a senior about STDs and frequently misdiagnose their symptoms as signs of aging. [ii]

 Seniors are at risk of contracting many of different types of STDs whether it be from oral sex or intercourse.
 Some of the more common sexually transmitted diseases in seniors can include:

 This is an incurable sexually transmitted disease that once someone has it, they have it for life.
 Herpes is transmitted through sexual contact or as an oral sexual transmitted disease. [iii] [iv]

 - Blisters or bumps on the face, mouth or genitals

 - Burning, itching or redness on affected areas